Dodgers vs. Mets MLB Betting Odds, Trends & Prediction

 Dodgers vs. Mets: Public Bettors Love L.A.

-Mets are 4-16 SU in their last 20 games when playing at home against LA Dodgers
+The total has gone UNDER in 7 of NY Mets’ last 10 games against LA Dodgers

-Dodgers are 10-1 SU in their last 11 games against an opponent in the National League East Division
+Over/Under has gone UNDER in 15 of LA Dodgers’ last 21 games on the road

-Mets are 5-17 SU in their last 22 games when playing at home against LA Dodgers
+The total has gone UNDER in 10 of NY Mets’ last 13 games when playing at home against LA Dodgers

-Dodgers are 11-1 SU in their last 12 games played on a Monday when playing on the road

 Dodgers vs. Mets MLB BETTING PREDICTION